 Also, the agency ordered all testosterone makers to conduct a detailed clinical trial to understand the cardiovascular risks of low-t drugs better.

 "Health care professionals should make patients aware of this possible risk when deciding whether to start or continue a patient on testosterone therapy,”

 — The FDA

-In Oct.
-26, the FDA updated testosterone labeling again.
+On Oct.
+25, 2016, the FDA updated testosterone labeling again.
 The agency linked testosterone to a risk of abuse and dependence.
 When use is discontinued, men may experience withdrawal symptoms, such as depression, fatigue, irritability, loss of appetite, decreased libido, and insomnia.